 A mechanism shall allow for the recreation of the most recently signed version of the source code.
 It is implementation-defined whether intermediate unsigned versions can also be recreated by this mechanism.

-Revision Format
+Revision format

 This standard is not prescriptive as to which format shall be used to create or track revisions.
 A conforming implementation of this standard shall provide specifications so that recipients can reconstitute the signed previous version.

-Annex A (informative) Notional Code Signing Process
+Annex A (informative) Notional code signing process

 This annex describes the series of steps in a typical implementation of code signing of source code.